soraxas/firmware/README.md

     $switchLayer fn

 Runtime macro recorder example.
 In this setup, shift+key will start recording (denoted by the "adaptive mode" led indicator), another shit+key will stop recording.
-Hiting sole key will then replay the macro (e.g., simple repetitive text edit).
+Hitting sole key will then replay the macro (e.g., simple repetitive text edit).

     $ifShift recordMacro A
     $ifNotShift playMacro A